-However your tea experience is incomplete without the tea estate visit wherein you get a complete insight into how our master hands are working from the plantation of the tea to the end product.
+The tea experience is a complete insight into how our master hands are working from the plantation of the tea to the final aroma.
 It is a complete process from the tea nursery to the final aroma.
 The Nya Sylee and Sylee tea estate is spread across 2100 hectares in total with an annual yield of 2 million kgs of tea.

 We start our trip to the tea plantations from the tea nursery where tea plants are developed for planting in the tea fields.

 Absolute dependence on clones for commercial cultivation of a long duration crop like tea is a risky proposition as all bushes of a clone widely separated in space and time behave in most ways as a single bush whereas being the progeny of a hybrid parents, no two bushes in a population of tea raised from seed are alike.
 Hence, seed populations can be fitted into a wide range of environmental and cultural conditions without much change in their overall performance.
 So being genetically different all

 bushes of a seed population are unlikely to suffer equally from the attack of a pest or a disease while all bushes of a clone will be equally susceptible.

 Now we proceed to see the planting of new plants in the fields.